 Vegetation is closely dependent on the climatic conditions and on the elevation.

 At low altitude, if the original forest is the evergreen (or holm) oak, forests are today dominated by pine trees.
 But a great part of hills are covered by shrubland caracterized by small, evergreen and mainly prickly trees.
-The areas lying higher can be covered by different types of vegetation : the downy oak forest, where the main tree is at times associated with several species of maple and of rowan ; the scotch pine and the black pine forest .
+The areas lying higher can be covered by different types of vegetation : first of all, the downy oak forest where oaks are at times associated with several species of maple or rowan ; then, the scotch pine or black pine forest.
 From about 1,000 meters above sea level, as the mountain climate dominates, the Mediterranean species become less present : the beech tree forest is the most common, associated with conifers such as fir, larch and mountain pine.

 On cultivated lands, olive trees are the most widespread trees.
 But some areas, especially in the wide valleys of the Rhône and Durance rivers, have been substancially planted with fruit trees (apple, peach, apricot, cherry, plum, fig, etc) since the 1970s thanks to the expansion of irrigation.
-The major agriculture activity in Provence remain wine growing, which provides, as cereals cultivation and sheep /goat breeding do, open landscapes.
+The major agriculture activity in Provence remain wine growing, which provides, as well as cereals cultivation and sheep/goat breeding, open landscapes.